DataDog/dd-trace-py/docs/index.rst

     Usage: [ENV_VARS] ddtrace-run <my_program>

-The available environment settings are:
+The available environment variables are:

 * ``DATADOG_TRACE_ENABLED=true|false`` (default: true): Enable web framework and library instrumentation.
 When false, your application code will not generate any traces.